TeseoLou/clancy-nook-walking-tours/README.md

 ---

-### **Structure** (2.3)
+## Structure (2.3)

-The **Structure Plane** in User Experience (UX) design focuses on how the information within the project is organised and how the users will interact with that information.
-It bridges the gap between the abstract elements of the strategy and scope and the more concrete aspects of the user interface, defining how the users will experience the navigation and interaction with the website.
+The **Structure Plane** in User Experience (UX) design focused on how the information within the project was organized and how users interacted with that information.
+It bridged the gap between the abstract elements of strategy and scope and the more concrete aspects of the user interface, defining how users experienced navigation and interaction with the website.

-The Structure Plane encompasses navigation, which demands a clear and consistent navigation scheme that reflects the importance and relationships of different core features.
-Additionally, interaction design is essential in defining how users will interact with the website’s interface.
-This involves deciding on interaction models, selecting appropriate UI elements such as buttons, forms, and sliders, and designing feedback mechanisms that inform users of the system's responses to their actions.
-Furthermore, developing an effective information architecture is crucial.
-This includes organising the website content in a logical manner for the target audience and may involve techniques like card sorting to involve users in the organisation process.
+The Structure Plane encompassed navigation, which required a clear and consistent navigation scheme that reflected the importance and relationships of different core features.
+Additionally, interaction design played a key role in defining how users engaged with the website’s interface.
+This involved deciding on interaction models, selecting appropriate UI elements such as buttons, forms, and sliders, and designing feedback mechanisms that informed users of the system's responses to their actions.
+Furthermore, developing an effective information architecture was crucial.
+This included organizing website content in a logical manner for the target audience and often involved techniques like card sorting to involve users in the organization process.

-For Clancy Nook, this section sets the framework for organising the content and functionality in a way that is intuitive and user-friendly.
-Key considerations including mapping out the user flow to cover the user stories and ensure that the navigation structure supports these journeys.
-Maintaining consistent patterns in layout and design is also vital in promoting instinctual navigation through the site as well as sticking to best practice.
-Furthermore, ensuring that the structure accommodates differently abled users, such as ensuring semantic elements are appropriate and aria-labels are descriptive will ensure screen reader compatibility.
+For Clancy Nook, this section set the framework for structuring content and functionality in an intuitive and user-friendly way.
+Key considerations included mapping out the user flow to cover the user stories and ensuring that the navigation structure supported these journeys.
+Maintaining consistent patterns in layout and design was also vital in promoting instinctual navigation throughout the site while adhering to best practices.
+Additionally, the structure was designed to accommodate differently-abled users by ensuring semantic elements were appropriately used and ARIA labels were descriptive to support screen reader compatibility.

-#### **_MoSCoW_ Prioritisation**
+### _MoSCoW_ Prioritization

-So far in this project,  prioritising effectively according to business goals, user needs, and developer capabilities has been crucial.
-With the project scoped to develop a fully functional front-end site within a specific timeframe, continuously reevaluating priorities and core components ensures timely deployment while balancing essential and additional features.
+Throughout the project, effective prioritization according to business goals, user needs, and developer capabilities was crucial.
+With the project scoped to develop a fully functional front-end site within a specific timeframe, continuously reevaluating priorities and core components ensured timely deployment while balancing essential and additional features.

-Effective prioritisation is key for web developers, especially under tight deadlines.
-To manage this, the MoSCoW prioritisation technique has been integral for me, in categorising tasks.
-So far, categorising tasks into Must-Have, Should-Have, and Could-Have has allowed me to focus resources effectively and meet critical milestones.
-Now, I introduce the final component in this model: the Won't-Have.
+Prioritization was key for managing the project under tight deadlines.
+To achieve this, the **MoSCoW prioritization technique** was used to categorize tasks.
+Initially, tasks were divided into **Must-Have, Should-Have, and Could-Have** categories to allocate resources effectively and meet critical milestones.
+However, as the project progressed, the final component in this model was introduced: the **Won't-Have** category.

-Introducing Won't-Have's marks a strategic decision to recognise and set aside features that are not feasible at this stage due to current constraints in timeframe, project requirements, skillset, or client resources.
-This categorisation is not about permanently discarding features but rather temporarily setting aside those that, while valuable, are not possible for the initial launch.
+Introducing **Won't-Have** items marked a strategic decision to recognize and set aside features that were not feasible within the current constraints of timeframe, project requirements, skillset, or client resources.
+This categorization was not about permanently discarding features but rather temporarily deferring those that, while valuable, were not viable for the initial launch.

-Unlike Could-Have items, which remain on my roadmap for potential inclusion for this project (if time and resources allow), Won't Have elements are not planned for this project phase at all.
-By clearly defining what will not be included in the initial deployment, I set the stage for future enhancements, as I develop more advanced skills and additional resources are secure by the client.
+Unlike **Could-Have** items, which remained on the roadmap for potential inclusion if time and resources allowed, **Won't-Have** elements were explicitly not planned for this project phase.
+By clearly defining what would not be included in the initial deployment, a foundation was set for future enhancements as skills advanced and additional client resources were secured.

-Several features have been relocated to the Won't-Have category due to current constraints in skillset, resources, and project scope.
-Here is a concise breakdown of these features:
+Several features were relocated to the **Won't-Have** category due to limitations in skillset, resources, and project scope.
+Below is a breakdown of these features:

 - **Community/Concession Rates**
-   - Client is still finalising details for community and concession rates.
+  - The client was still finalizing details for community and concession rates, preventing their immediate inclusion.

 - **Form Submission Functionality**
-   - Real back-end form submission capabilities exceed my current skills, limiting forms to front-end functionality only.
+  - Implementing real back-end form submission capabilities exceeded the current skill level, limiting forms to front-end functionality only.

 - **Ability to Book on the Website**
-   - Direct booking requires back-end skills and integration with reservation and payment systems, which are beyond the current project scope.
+  - Direct booking required back-end skills and integration with reservation and payment systems, which were beyond the scope of this project.

 - **Supplementary Media like Downloadable Brochures**
-   - Absence of client-created content for downloadable brochures delays this feature.
+  - The absence of client-created content for downloadable brochures delayed the implementation of this feature.

+By defining **Won’t-Have** items early in the development process, the project maintained focus on delivering a high-quality, fully functional front-end website while ensuring room for future growth and improvements.

 | **Component**             | **Importance** | **Feasibility** | **Priority (MoSCoW)** |
 |--------------------------|--------------|---------------|------------------|